-7. Candidates profile will be distributed with the paper or electronic ballots.
+7. Candidates profile will be distributed with the ballots.
 Candidates will be allowed to submit a narrative "statement of interest" explaining, (in 100 words or less per question), their reason to serve on the Board.
 This report will not be edited and will be due October 15.
-Each candidate profile packet and/or printed ballot will include a unique identifying number assigned to each member, and a rotation of the candidate names and statement of interest narrative on the profile so that each candidate's name and statement of interest will be presented in each position (first, second, etc.) on approximately an equal number of packets.
-When electronic voting has been authorized, the candidate packet shall contain a user unique QR code or website link.
+There shall be a rotation of the candidate names and statement of interest narrative on the profile so that each candidates name and statement of interest will be presented in each position (first, second, etc.) on approximately an equal number of ballots.